geeknik/my-awesome-stars/topics.md

 - [genielabs/HomeGenie](https://github.com/genielabs/HomeGenie) - HomeGenie, the programmable automation intelligence
 - [CCOSTAN/Home-AssistantConfig](https://github.com/CCOSTAN/Home-AssistantConfig) - :house: Home Assistant configuration & Documentation for my Smart House.
 Write-ups, videos, part lists, and links throughout.
 Be sure to :star: it.
 Updated FREQUENTLY!
 - [richard-austin/cloud-server](https://github.com/richard-austin/cloud-server) - Cloud service for  one or more security-cam NVR systems
-- [TzuHuanTai/RaspberryPi_WebRTC](https://github.com/TzuHuanTai/RaspberryPi_WebRTC) - Native WebRTC uses v4l2 hardware h264 and software openh264 encoder for live streaming on Raspberry Pi.
+- [TzuHuanTai/RaspberryPi_WebRTC](https://github.com/TzuHuanTai/RaspberryPi_WebRTC) - Turn your Raspberry Pi into a low-latency home security camera.
+Native WebRTC uses v4l2 hardware h264 and software openh264 encoder for live streaming on Raspberry Pi.
 - [ptrsr/pi-ci](https://github.com/ptrsr/pi-ci) - Prepare Raspberry Pi 3, 4 & 5 configurations using a virtual machine.
 - [piku/piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
 Piku allows you to do git push deployments to your own servers.
 - [ANG13T/fly-catcher](https://github.com/ANG13T/fly-catcher) - ✈️ A device that detects for aircraft spoofing by monitoring for malicious ADS-B signals in the 1090MHz frequency.
 Built using a Raspberry Pi 3B and a FlightAware SDR